 - 500 g pumpkin (hokkaido, red kuri squash) deseeded and cubed with skin on

 - 7.5 ml (1/2 tbsp) coconut oil melted

 - 400 ml (1 2/3 cups) water

 - 30 ml (2 tbsp) full fat coconut milk cream and water

 - heaped 1/3 tsp salt or to taste

 - Roast pumpkin seeds for the topping at 180 °C for 8 min.

 - After desseding pumpkin, chop it into bite-sized pieces.
 Put them into a bowl and drizzle coconut oil over them.
 Mix well.

-- Arrange pumpkin pieces on a baking plate lined with baking paper in such a way that they don't touch.
+- Arrange pumpkin pieces on a baking plate lined with baking paper.
 Bake at 200 °C for 20 min.

-- Transfer baked pumpkin into a food processor along with other ingredients for the soup.
+- Transfer baked pumpkin into a blender along with other ingredients for the soup.
 Mix well.

 - Transfer the soup to a pot and heat it over medium heat.

-- Divide between 4 bowls.
-For decoration drizzle some coconut milk, sprinkle some roasted pumpkin seeds, drop a dollop of vegan greek yogurt or coconut yogurt or drizzle some pumpkin oil on top.
+- Divide between 2 bowls.
+For decoration drizzle coconut yoghurt and sprinkle roasted pumpkin seeds on top.